 In Genesis chapters 6 - 8 we find the Biblical account of the Flood.
-The passage tells us that the Flood was sent because of the overwhelming wickedness of man:
+The passage tells us that the reason God sent the Flood was because of the overwhelming wickedness of man:

-Genesis 6:5: "And God saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually.
-6 And it repented the Lord that he had made man on the earth, and it grieved him at his heart.

-7 And the Lord said, I will destroy man whom I have created from the face of the earth; both man, and beast, and the creeping thing, and the fowls of the air; for it repenteth me that I have made them.

-8 But Noah found grace in the eyes of the Lord."
+Genesis 6:5-8: "And God saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually.
+And it repented the Lord that he had made man on the earth, and it grieved him at his heart.
+And the Lord said, I will destroy man whom I have created from the face of the earth; both man, and beast, and the creeping thing, and the fowls of the air; for it repenteth me that I have made them.
+But Noah found grace in the eyes of the Lord."

-In modern times many people have attacked the idea that God sent a Flood to destroy the whole world, and even many Christians no longer believe it.
-Some scholars teach that the Flood was simply a minor local event, not a planetary cataclysm that destroyed the entire ancient world.
-This has caused many people to start wondering what the Bible really teaches.
+In modern times some people have attacked the idea that God sent a Flood that destroyed the whole world.
+Some scholars teach that the Flood was simply a local event, not a planetary cataclysm that destroyed the entire ancient world.
 Did God really say that the Flood was global?

-Since these questions have become increasingly common I'd like to take some time to discuss what the Bible teaches about Noah and the Flood.
-Believe it or not, the Bible really does teach that the Flood destroyed the entire planet; the evidence against a purely local flood is incredibly strong.
+Since these questions have become increasingly common I'd like to discuss what the Bible teaches about the Flood.
+Both the Old and the New Testament teach that the Flood destroyed the entire planet!
+The evidence against a local flood is very strong.

 For example, in Genesis 6 - 8 there numerous verses that speak of the epic scope of the Flood: